 The Redevelopment of Ariel Sands

-The reborn resort will offer 28 luxury suites and 26 two- and three-bedroom cottages with ocean views and easy access to the beach.
+The reborn resort planned to offer 28 luxury suites and 26 two- and three-bedroom cottages with ocean views and easy access to the beach.
 According to its website (currently suspended), "The new resort will honor the spirit of the original Ariel Sands Hotel on the site while creating a private magical retreat in one of the most beautiful and relaxing places on earth."

 What's New at Ariel Sands